corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 ### Rules

-* A constant cannot be renamed to match an existing constant, this is enforced through language constraints
+* A constant cannot be renamed to match an existing constant.
+This is enforced through language constraints.
-* A constant cannot be renamed to a value that matches any previous name of any other constant
+* A constant cannot be renamed to a value that matches any previous name of any other constant.

-If either of these covenants are inadvertently broken, a `NotSerializableException` will be thrown on detection by the serialization engine as soon as they are detected.
+If either of these covenants are inadvertently broken, a `NotSerializableException` will be thrown by the serialization engine as soon as they are detected.
 Normally this will be the first time an object doing so is serialized.
 However, in some circumstances, it could be at the point of deserialization.